 Roland makes it easy, as you can use a USB stick to save all your samples and load them onto another SPD-SX.
 If you use a laptop with something like Ableton, it’s as simple as plugging in a USB cable to your freshly rented drum pad.

-5. Yamaha DTX Multi Pad – Decent, But Not Best Electronic Drum Pad
+Yamaha DTX Multi Pad – Not the greatest option

 - 1,061 Drum/Percussion/Effects sounds

 - Sequencer and Preset Loops